Why Home Insurance Matters

 Typically covered under a standard HO-3 policy: fire and smoke damage, windstorm and hail, lightning strikes, theft and vandalism, water damage from burst pipes (not flooding), liability if someone is injured on your property, and additional living expenses if you're displaced.

-How to Save on Georgia Home Insurance
+How to Save on Home Insurance

 Shopping around is the most effective way to save.
-Beyond comparing rates, Georgia homeowners can reduce their premiums by bundling home and auto policies (saving 15–25%), installing security systems, maintaining a claims-free history, and upgrading their roof.
+Beyond comparing rates, homeowners can reduce their premiums by bundling home and auto policies (saving 15–25%), installing security systems, maintaining a claims-free history, and upgrading their roof.
 New construction homes also qualify for significant discounts due to updated building standards.